Trump says will soon sit down with Democrats for immigration negotiations

 Speaking to reporters on the White House South Lawn before departing for Iowa for the day, Trump did not explain what specifically he would talk about with the Democrats, amid stark differences over how to handle a surge of illegal immigrants along the U.S. southern border.

+Many in Congress are skeptical, however, of a wide-ranging immigration reform package moving through Congress.

+Republicans have been clamoring for tightening U.S. asylum laws in order to more easily deport undocumented immigrants.
+Democrats are pushing for enactment of legislation to give permanent legal status to “dreamer” migrants who have spent many years living in the United States after being brought here as children by their parents.

-Reporting By Makini Brice, Writing by Steve Holland
+Reporting By Makini Brice and Richard Cowan, Writing by Steve Holland; Editing by Cynthia Osterman